Gowtham-app-developer/Kotlin-Interview-Questions/Collections.md

-## Collection & Array
+## Collections

-- A collection usually contains a number of objects of the same type and these objects in the collection are called elements or items.
+- A collection usually contains a number of objects of the same type.
+- These objects in the collection are called elements or items.
+- Types -> Mutable Collections, Immutable Collections.
+- Mutable Collections -> It supports both read and write functionalities.
+- It consists of the Following Methods (i.e.) Mutable List – mutableListOf(), arrayListOf() and ArrayList, Mutable Set – mutableSetOf(), hashSetOf(), Mutable Map – mutableMapOf(), hashMapOf() and HashMap.
+- Immutable Collections -> Read Only Operations cannot modify its elements.
+- It consists of the Following Methods (i.e.) Immutable List – listOf() and listOf<T>(), Immutable Set – setOf(), Immutable Map – mapOf()
+- Some of the important Collections in Kotlin include List, Set, and Map.
+- List -> List contains ordered elements.
+- Set -> Set contains unique elements.
+- Map -> Map represents key value pair.

+## Arrays

 - Arrays are Mutable but have fixed size.
-- Types -> Immutable Collections, Mutable Collections
-- Immutable Collections -> Read Only Operations can not modify its elements.
-- It consists of the Following Methods (i.e.) Immutable List – listOf() and listOf<T>(), Immutable Set – setOf(), Immutable Map – mapOf()
-- Mutable Collections -> It supports both read and write functionalities.
-- It consists of the Following Methods (i.e.) Mutable List – mutableListOf(), arrayListOf() and ArrayList, Mutable Set – mutableSetOf(), hashSetOf(), Mutable Map – mutableMapOf(), hashMapOf() and HashMap
 - Arrays in Kotlin are mutable in nature but have Fixed Size.
 - Arrays is a collection of Elements (i.e.) Int, Strings and So on.